Can't find what you're looking for? Try our service search

 Art Therapy Northern Programme

-Many people well known in art therapy in Britain helped develop the original courses: Dave Edwards, Helen Greenwood, John Henzell, David Maclagan, Professor Joy Schaverien and Dr Chris Wood all worked with Nick Howard to establish the courses at the University of Sheffield.
+Many people well known in Art Therapy in UK helped develop the original courses: Dave Edwards, Helen Greenwood, John Henzell, David Maclagan, Professor Joy Schaverien and Dr Chris Wood all worked with Nick Howard to establish the course in Sheffield.
 You can find out more about our staff team here.

-This is the pre-registration course needed for practice as an Art Psychotherapist or an Art Therapist in the UK.
+This is the pre-registration course needed for practice as an Art Psychotherapist or an Art Therapist in the UK (these equivalent titles are both protected).
+Registration is with the Health and Care Professions Council (HCPC).

 The most important aim of the course is to develop your confidence and expertise in providing art therapy for people with different emotional and mental health needs.
 Many art therapy clients are socially excluded and so you will learn to become a practitioner who can contribute to future service and independent provision by working alongside clients making changes in their lives.

-This course is designed to provide an introduction to art therapy for people intending to train as art psychotherapists and those who wish to gain some experience of art therapy for their own personal or professional development.
+This course is designed to provide an introduction to Art Therapy for people intending to train as art therapists and those who wish to gain some experience of art therapy for their own personal or professional development.

-We take applications for Art Therapy Northern Programme courses throughout the year, aiming to provide interviews on one day each month.
+We take applications for the Art Therapy Northern Programme courses throughout the year, please simply download the appropriate application form and send by post to the: Art Therapy Northern Programme, 101 Netherthorpe Road, Sheffield, S3 7EZ.
 Offers are made either for the coming academic year or for the next one depending on the places available.
 We encourage applicants to apply early because we receive a lot of applications for places.

 Please send applications to the following email: